 My Final Thoughts

-Finally, the Sony 16-55mm F2.8 is arguably the best zoom for APS-C cameras.
-It’s razor sharp, built like a tank, but its incredibly expensive in comparison.
+Finally, the Sony 16-55mm F2.8 could, technically, be considered the best zoom for APS-C cameras.
+It’s razor-sharp and built to the standard of a pro lens, but also incredibly expensive.

 If you have money to burn, go with the Sony 16-55mm.
 If you don’t have an incredible amount of money to burn, go with the Sigma.

 I, personally, would suggest going with one of my previously mentioned alternatives.
 To be frank, it is not worth spending your money on the Sony 16-70mm F4 in 2023.

 Don’t spend a bucketload of money on a lens you’ll regret, instead, pick up something that actually performs well.

 As I mentioned, the Sigma 18-50mm F2.8 exceeds this thing in literally every single way.
 Feel free to read my review on it, otherwise purchase links are below.
 Thanks for reading! 🙂

 Some links on my website are affiliate links, which means I get a (very) small commission whenever you purchase something at no extra cost to you.
 Thank you.